FeralBytes/FreecoiL/README.md

 3. SIMPLECOIL is copyright of Dees-Troy.
 4. This feature has not been tested completely, but the software and hardware can, in theory and as programmed, support the capability.
 If you test this feature to its maximum extent, please let us know if it worked as promised.
 If it did not, please inform us of limitations or bugs encountered.
 5. Some game modes may require all players to stay on the network at all times.
 But it is our goal to not have this be the case.
 Currently, all of our game modes support network drop-out with little affect to game play.
 However, it is important to realize that, due to the way the guns work, if a player is killed outside the network, determining who killed him will not be updated until the killed player returns to the network.
 6. Our work is portable to iOS / iPhone, but at this time we have not begun development for iOS.
-The GUI is already compatable with iOS though.
-The backend needs to be written in swift.
+The GUI is already compatible with iOS though.
+The back-end needs to be written in swift or Objective-C.
 7. OSX will likely be supported but has not been tested.
-The GUI is technically comptabale with OSX already.
+The GUI is technically compatible with OSX already.
 8. Weapon Profiles do not affect range, only the way in which the weapon fires and reloads.
 There may be a few ways to figure out range, but no time has been dedicated to this yet.
 9. Dees-Troy's research was critical to enabling us to make our application.